f0nzie/rMRST/README.md

 rMRST
 =====

-The goal of rMRST is to ...
+The goal of rMRST is to provide an interface to operate MRST (Matlab Rservoir Simulation Toolbox) from R to analyze and plot results.

 Installation
 ------------